 One way to fix this problem is to simply restart your console.
 This is incredibly simple to do, and in order to do it, you just need to follow these steps:

 - Hold the Xbox button on the front of the console for 10 seconds to turn your console turn off.

 - Press the Xbox button on the console to turn your console back on.

 Most likely, your console’s video output is set to Allow 24Hz.
-To fix the blank TV screen issue, you’ll need to turn this feature off:
+To fix the no display screen issue, you’ll need to turn this feature off:

 - Press the Xbox button to go to the Home screen > scroll left to open the Guide.

 - Go to Display & sound > select Video options.